-Examination: 35 marks out of a 70 mark examination.
+Examination: 35 marks out of a 70-mark examination.
 Class work: 15 marks out of a class mark of 30.

-These totals will be added to the results in the Insurance and Credit modules and converted into a percentage (see the comment on the examination below).
+These totals will be added to the results in the Insurance and Credit Agreement modules and converted into a percentage (see the comment on the examination below).

-Agency Assignment
+Agency Test

-There is one assignment for the Agency module.
-There is no test for the Agency module.
-The assignment will constitute the class work component (counting 15 marks) for the Agency module.
-The assignment topic and due date will be communicated to students in due course.
+There is one test for the Agency module.
+There is no assignment for the Agency module.
+The test will constitute the class work component (counting 15 marks) for the Agency module, and the test date will be communicated to students in due course.
+Students will have 5 minutes reading time, and 40 minutes in which to complete the test.
+The test is written in a class period.
+The test will contain questions equivalent to that which may be found in the November examination, and will require the students to apply their knowledge to solve a legal problem.
+The test is compulsory.